toluwajosh/agent_boilerplate_fullstack/README.md

 # AI Agent App

-A boilerplate AI agent application with FastAPI backend and Next.js frontend providing a simple chat interface for users to interact with an AI agent powered by OpenAI.
+A boilerplate AI agent application with FastAPI backend and Next.js frontend providing a simple chat interface for users to interact with multiple AI agents including OpenAI GPT, Google Gemini, and Anthropic Claude.

 ## Project Structure